ÂÌÅ«Ì컨°å

 "ÂÌÅ«Ì컨°å’s LEED certification demonstrates tremendous green building leadership," said Mahesh Ramanujam, president and CEO of USGBC.
 "LEED was created to make the world a better place and revolutionize the built environment by providing everyone with healthy, green and high performing buildings. ÂÌÅ«Ì컨°å’s Fitness and Recreation Center serves as a prime example of how the work of innovative building projects can use local solutions to make a global impact on the environment."

-building features three floors of academic and administrative space, including a new, state-of-the-art home for theÌýJohn P. Lowth Entrepreneurship Center, and four floors of parking that is accessed by a bridge that arches over North A Street.
+Maureen A. Daly Innovation and Collaboration Building (ICB)Ìý— located at the corner of Kennedy and North boulevards — is an eight-story structure that successfully combines administrative and academic functions.Ìý The building features three floors of academic and administrative space, including a new, state-of-the-art home for theÌýJohn P. Lowth Entrepreneurship Center, and four floors of parking that is accessed by a bridge that arches over North A Street.

 Ìý